girder/django-large-image/README.md

 ***Image tile serving in Django made easy***

-`django-large-image` is an abstraction of [`large-image`](https://github.com/girder/large_image) for use with `django-rest-framework` providing view mixins for endpoints to work with large images in Django -- specifically geared towards geospatial and medical image tile serving.
+`django-large-image` is an abstraction of [`large-image`](https://github.com/girder/large_image) for use with `django-rest-framework` providing viewset mixins for endpoints to work with large images in Django -- specifically geared towards geospatial and medical image tile serving.